Tech Made Simple

 Troubleshooting your Bluetooth connection

-If you have followed the steps above and your device still isn’t pairing, try clearing your existing paired devices on your phone or laptop and re-pair to your headphones or headset.
+If you have followed the steps above and your device isn’t pairing, try clearing your paired devices on your phone or laptop and re-pair to your headphones or headset.
 If this doesn't work, get more ideas in our detailed guide on how to fix Bluetooth pairing problems.
 Also, note that some Sony speakers have a limit of 8 devices they can be paired to.
-If a new device is paired after 8 devices have already been paired, the earliest device that was paired will be replaced by the new one.
+If a new device is paired after eight devices have already been paired, the new one will replace the earliest paired device.

 Topics